HTC 11 Rumors: Snapdragon 835, 8GB of RAM, 256GB Storage And A Late Release Date

 — Mobilanyheter (@mobilanyheter) February 28, 2017

 The RAM and the internal storage of the HTC 11 are also rumored to be very generous.
-Speculations stating that the HTC 11 would feature 8GB of RAM have been abounding for months, and while the company’s latest devices, the HTC U Ultra and the HTC 10, were only released with 4GB of RAM, the premise of the 2017 flagship being equipped with twice the amount of memory as its predecessors is not too farfetched.
+Speculations stating that the HTC 11 would feature 8GB of RAM have been abounding for months, and while the company’s latest devices, the HTC U Ultra and the HTC 10, were only released with 4GB of RAM, the premise of the 2017 flagship being equipped with twice the amount of memory as its predecessors is not too far-fetched.
 After all, other flagships this year are also rumored to be coming with hefty memory, including the OnePlus 4/OnePlus 5.

 The storage options for the HTC 11 might start with 32GB, though that would make the device far less compelling to consumers, especially since some midrange devices now launch with 64GB of internal storage.
 Thus, there is a pretty good chance that the smartphone maker would equip the HTC 11 with at least 64GB, with options to raise the device’s storage to as much as 256GB.
 While 256GB of internal storage would seem like overkill, it is not unheard of, since Apple’s iPhone 7 did launch with a top-tier 256GB option last year.
 Of course, a microSD card slot would make the HTC 11 be even more formidable in terms of storage.